Animal Evolution and Diversity

 Crustaceans include favorite food items for many other animals, including humans: crabs, lobsters, shrimp, barnacles, and krill.
 Crustaceans mostly live in the ocean.
 There are freshwater ones too, like crayfish.
 Most move around using ten pairs of legs.
 Barnacles, however, are sessile and use their six pairs of legs to grab prey.

 Crustaceans have two or three body segments and jointed legs, as do all arthropods.
 Crustaceans, however, have a unique leg structure.
 The rest of the arthropods have legs made up of segments that lie end to end.
 Crustacean legs can have one segment with two at the end, giving them very specialized feet.
-This leg is called biramous
+This leg is called biramous, meaning two branches.

 Where spiders had chelicerae, crustaceans have mandibles.
 Mandibles are modified appendages right at the mouth that can crunch up food.
 Crustaceans bite—don't ask how we know.